01 Mar Do you suddenly need a payed subscription for using (Oracle) Java?

 Apart from that and for each Java version: make sure your Java usage is within the “General Purpose Computing” definition of Oracle, just to make sure it is really free to use in your case.
 If your Java usage is not within this definition, you’ll have a compliance issue if no subscription is in place.
 Read more in the “Oracle Technology Network License Agreement for Oracle Java SE” and “Oracle Binary Code License Agreement for the Java SE Platform Products and JavaFX” agreements.

 Also have a look at following webinar (20 minutes): Focusing on Java from a Business Standpoint

 Still having doubts or questions about the usage of Java in your company and what you should do?
 Or just need some more clarification about the new Oracle Java SE subscription?
 Just ask us for more information or help about Oracle Java.
-As an Oracle Platinum Partner: we have the knowledge, we have direct contact with the right people and we can provide you an offer for the Oracle Java SE subscription whenever needed.
-Contact us by phone: +32 3 450 67 89, via e-mail: email@example.com or by filling in the form on this page.
+As an Oracle Partner: we have the knowledge and we have direct contact with the right people to inform you about the Oracle Java SE subscription whenever needed.

 Some interesting links:

 - Oracle Java SE Subscription datasheet: https://www.oracle.com/technetwork/java/javaseproducts/javasesubscription-data-sheet-4891969.pdf

 - Article by Mark Reinhold (Chief Architect of the Java Platform Group at Oracle): https://mreinhold.org/blog/forward-faster